dojo/routing/README.md

 	return {
 		onClose() {
-			// This creates a link for another outlet and set's the path router.setPath(route.link('other-outlet'));
+			// This creates a link for another outlet and sets the path router.setPath(route.link('other-outlet'));
 		},
 		id: params.id